MikkelVembye/AIscreenR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of AIscreenR is to OPEN-AI tools to support screening processes (including title and abstract screening) in systematic reviews and related literature reviews.
+The goal of AIscreenR is to use OPEN-AI tools to support screening processes (including title and abstract screening) in systematic reviews and related literature reviews.

 ## Installation